gillesbastin/french_stopwords/README.md

 - Special characters
 - Emojis

-#### `FRENCH_STOPLOCS`

-FRENCH_STOPLOCS is a compilation of frequently employed adverbial phrases in French.
+`FRENCH_STOPLOCS` is a compilation of frequently employed adverbial phrases in French.
 However, it is not an exhaustive collection.

-The primary objective is to eliminate from a corpus those adverbial phrases consisting of tokens that might convey different meanings when interpreted individually.
+Its primary objective is to eliminate from a corpus those adverbial phrases consisting of tokens that might convey different meanings when interpreted individually.
 This is particularly important to prevent potential misinterpretations that could arise if the phrases were not removed prior to tokenization.

 ### Formats